particle-iot/docs/src/content/reference/device-os/firmware.md

 The `context` parameter can be used to pass extra data to the callback.
 It's typically used when you implement the callback in a C++ class to pass the object instance pointer (`this`).

+The `onDataReceived()` handler is run from the BLE thread.
+You should avoid lengthy or blocking operations since it will affect other BLE processing.
+Additionally, the BLE thread has a stack than the loop thread, so you avoid functions that require a large amount of stack space.
+To prevent these issues, you should set a flag in the data received handler and perform lengthy or stack-intensive operations from the loop thread instead.
+For example, you should not call `Particle.publish()`, `WiFi.clearCredentials()`, and many other functions directly from the onDataReceived handler.

 {{since when="3.0.0"}}

 ```cpp